 “Come on, you can’t do this.
 It's not sustainable,” his wife has said to him on more than one occasion.

 The coaching side of things, on the other hand?
 “It’s a different kind of intensity.
-Once you've kind of created your system and your approach to it, it’s the intensity of the moment of coaching, but it’s less intense outside of that.”
+Once you've created your system and your approach to it, it’s the intensity of the moment of coaching, but it’s less intense outside of that.”

 He’d be fine doing a number of substantial legal cases a year, and taking on more work coaching with corporations “who want to take their employees to the next level in their careers and know that communication skills are needed for that.”
 And although he’s an accomplished speaker in the UK, he also wants to become even more sought after for his speaking work globally.